Pietro Parolin: Secretary of State

 On 31 August 2013, Pope Francis appointed Parolin Secretary of State, replacing Cardinal Tarcisio Bertone.
 Parolin took office on 15 October.

-Parolin became, at 58, the youngest Secretary of State since 1929, when Eugenio Cardinal Pacelli (later Pope Pius XII) was appointed to the position at the age of 53.
+At 58, Parolin became the youngest Secretary of State since 1929, when Cardinal Eugenio Pacelli (later Pope Pius XII) was appointed to the position at the age of 53.
 He said: "The pope's initiatives have given the secretary of state an impetus and have also created a new diplomatic momentum."
 When asked if he would be spearheading a new diplomatic offensive for peace, he noted that it was a complicated question but said, "Yes, I hope that we can recoup" that drive.
 "We have this great advantage in respect to other churches, to other religions: We can count on an international institutional presence through diplomacy," he said.

 On 16 December, Parolin was named to a five-year renewable term as a member of the Congregation for Bishops.
 On 19 February 2014 he was appointed a member of the Congregation for the Oriental Churches.

-Parolin was made Cardinal-Priest of Santi Simone e Giuda Taddeo a Torre Angela at a papal general consistory on 22 February 2014.
+Parolin became Francis' first cardinal when he was made Cardinal-Priest of Santi Simone e Giuda Taddeo a Torre Angela at a papal general consistory on 22 February 2014.
 He attended meetings of the Council of Cardinal Advisers on a regular basis and in July 2014 became the council's ninth member.

-In 2014 Venezuela's President Nicolas Maduro invited Cardinal Parolin to mediate talks between his government and opposition in hopes of stemming violence that has killed dozens in the nation's worst unrest in a decade.
+In 2014, Venezuela's President Nicolas Maduro invited Parolin to mediate talks between his government and opposition in hopes of stemming violence that killed dozens in the nation's worst unrest in a decade.
 He asked that Parolin, a former nuncio to Venezuela, be named a "good faith witness" to a dialogue the parties had agreed upon after two months of protests.
 Venezuela's opposition coalition had indicated that current nuncio, Archbishop Aldo Giordano, would be attending the first formal talks.
 Henrique Capriles, the opposition's two-time presidential candidate who narrowly lost an election to Maduro the year before, confirmed he would take part in the discussions.

-In December 2014 Cardinal Parolin asked the U.S. to find an "adequate humanitarian solution" for prisoners held at the Guantanamo Bay detention camp, a reflection of Pope Francis' concern that prisoners be treated with dignity and not be subject to inhumane treatment.
-Parolin made the request during a Vatican meeting with U.S. Secretary of State John Kerry.
-The Vatican said they discussed the U.S. commitment to closing the facility and that Parolin expressed the Holy See's desire that "favourable attention be paid to finding adequate humanitarian solutions for current inmates".
+In December 2014, Parolin asked the United States to find an "adequate humanitarian solution" for prisoners held at the Guantanamo Bay detention camp, a reflection of Pope Francis' concern that prisoners be treated with dignity and not be subject to inhumane treatment.
+Parolin made the request during a Vatican meeting with US Secretary of State John Kerry.
+The Vatican said they discussed the US commitment to closing the facility and that Parolin expressed the Holy See's desire that "favourable attention be paid to finding adequate humanitarian solutions for current inmates".